Axia-Tech/axlib/bin/utils/subkey/README.md

 # Subkey

-Subkey is a commandline utility included with Axlib.
-It allows generating and restoring keys for Axlib based chains such as AXIA, Axiatest and a growing number of allychains and Axlib based projects.
+Subkey is a commandline utility included with Substrate.
+It allows generating and restoring keys for Substrate based chains such as Axia, AxiaTest and a growing number of allychains and Substrate based projects.

 `subkey` provides a few sub-commands to generate keys, check keys, sign messages, verify messages, etc...